Żary County

 Żary County (powiat żarski) is a unit of territorial administration and local government (powiat) in Lubusz Voivodeship, western Poland, on the German border.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Żary, which lies 43 km south-west of Zielona Góra and 123 km south of Gorzów Wielkopolski.
 The county contains three other towns: Lubsko, lying 21 km north-west of Żary, Jasień, lying 16 km north-west of Żary, and Łęknica, 30 km west of Żary.

 The county covers an area of 1393.49 km2.
 As of 2019 its total population is 96,496, out of which the population of Żary is 37,502, that of Lubsko is 13,921, that of Jasień is 4,309, that of Łęknica is 2,478, and the rural population is 38,286.

 Neighbouring counties

-Żary County is bordered by Krosno Odrzańskie County to the north, Zielona Góra County to the north-east, Żagań County to the east and Zgorzelec County to the south.
+Żary County is bordered by Krosno County to the north, Zielona Góra County to the north-east, Żagań County to the east and Zgorzelec County to the south.
 It also borders the German states of Saxony and Brandenburg to the west.